Best Laundry Pods of 2021

 This detergent might be overkill for light to medium soiled loads based on the pack's price per load and detergent quantity.
 If you have a noticeably smelly and dirty load, then this the right call; however, it's one of the most expensive products when quantified in price per load.
 This is based on the amount and concentration of cleaning agents in the pod.
 Our freshly laundered clothes had a strong fresh, and detergent-like aroma that may not be for those with a sensitivity to fragrances.
 If you're looking for peace of mind when approaching tough stains, the Tide Pods Impossible Stains are a great option to keep in your cupboard.

-These containers are easier to get into through trial and error than other options on the market, which could mean the little ones have a higher chance of opening the lid.
-All in all, this product pack plenty of cleaning power and provides the benefit of being an affordable dye and perfume free option.
+These containers are easier to get into through trial and error than other options on the market.
+All in all, this product pack plenty of cleaning power and provides the benefit of being an affordable dye and perfume-free option.

 The Amazon brand Solimo kept up with the name brands in our stain removal tests, maintaining an average level of performance across the eight stains we tested.
-The price per load of these pods is amongst one of the most affordable in the review.
+The price per load is amongst one of the most affordable in the review.

 Pods have become popular based on their inherent convenience.
 The Arm and Hammer 4 - 1 use a powder formula that helps reduce the risk of being ingested while maintaining the convenience of packs.
 The powder inside consists of 99% active ingredients, making for an effective clean.
 While this product wasn't our strongest performer, it provided adequate cleaning power for most stains.
 If you take the time to pre-treat difficult stains, this pack should be sufficient for the average family's needs.